manatlan/wuy/README.md

 * it can call sync or async rpc method on the server
 * it's pyinstaller-friendly on windows, see [bat file](https://github.com/manatlan/wuy/blob/master/COMPILE.bat)
 * com errors are catch'able with the promise
+* a wuy.Window can open another wuy.Window during a rpc call

 ## to test/run